joshjyu/calculator/README.md

-# Calculator - a Javascript Project
+# Calculator - a JavaScript Project

 ## About

-A simple calculator built in Javascript.
+A simple calculator built in JavaScript.

 This was made as an assignment for [The Odin Project](https://www.theodinproject.com).